 Needless to say, every tiniest detail of the in-house caliber is finished to the extreme level and literary screams for a loupe.
 And some more dial-related news: collectors can now purchase a trademark keychain made by Kari’s dial factory.
 The price is around 3000 Euro but than again, comparing to his watches, it seems more or less reasonable.

 Standing next to Sarpaneva were Bart and Tim Grönefeld, celebrating the 10th anniversary of the brand in the coolest way imaginable.
-Yes, almost any watch company marks the milestones by releasing a new watch, however in the case of Decennium Tourbillon we’re talking a caliber developed specially for a 10-piece limited edition.
-You’ve got it right; a new tourbillon movement will be produced in ten exemplars and wouldn’t be used ever again.
+Yes, almost any watch company marks the milestones by releasing a new watch, however in the case of Decennium Tourbillon we’ve got a movement developed specially for a 10-piece limited edition.
+You’ve heard it right; a new tourbillon movement will be produced in ten exemplars, never to be used again.

 A nice and dressy 39,5-mm platinum case, a flying tourbillon, very interesting architecture of ‘rounded’ bridges and a stunning slate-grey dial, – this is a true collectors watch.